Tell us what you’re wondering.

 Can I take MBCP and a standard childbirth education course?

 Sure!
-But please note that for Lifecycle (in Bryn Mawr, PA) clients, our MBCP class can be taken in place of the required Childbirth Preparation class for first-time parents.
+But please note that for Lifecycle Wellness and Birth (in Bryn Mawr, PA) clients, our MBCP class can be taken in place of the required Childbirth Preparation and Lactation Essentials classes for first-time parents.

 Is this class only for people who want a "natural" birth?
 What if I'm needing to have a cesarean delivery, or want to get an epidural?